Section 106 planning obligations

-The Community infrastructure levy (CIL) is a charge that local authorities in England can place on development in their area.
+CIL stands for Community Infrastructure Levy.
+It is a charge that local authorities can impose on new developments in their area.
 The money generated through the levy will contribute towards the funding of infrastructure to support growth.

 CIL came into effect in Wiltshire on 18 May 2015.
 We will charge CIL on all CIL liable development granted planning permission on or after this date.